henryalps/vscode-clinerules/README.md

 ## Changelog

+### 0.0.6

+- **Enhancement**: When creating rules in a project with no prior setup, the extension now prompts the user to create a modern rule directory, with an option for the legacy single-file format.

 ### 0.0.5

 - **Fix**: Resolved an issue where the "Manage Rule Bank" command would fail if the rule bank path was not pre-existing, particularly when using `~` in the path.
 The extension now ensures the directory is created on-demand.